Understanding The Conscious Competence Ladder

 • Improves training by focusing on stages needed.

-• Helps create plans to progress people to next stage.
+• It helps create plans to progress people to the next stage.

 Challenges can include difficulty assessing true competence and assumptions about learner progression.